 The data that has been captured needs to be transformed using business rules validations, regex rules, and fuzzy logic.
 All of this can be achieved with ease without relying on the IT department.
 If these are not set in place, the data gathered adds no value to the business.
 While the world markets are grappling with industry pressures and evolving customer demands, it is essential to create integrated systems that will help improve efficiency, identify, and capitalize on opportunities, and boost overall business growth.

 Intelligent Document Processing is all about capturing relevant data from different documents [irrespective of their format- image in TIFF, PNG, or JPEG scanned documents or PDFs].
 IDP solutions help transform unstructured and semi-structured information into usable data, especially since 80% of all business data is in unstructured formats such as emails, business documents, images, and PDF documents.

 As discussed earlier, there’s more to data extraction and integration than just capturing the key values from one document onto another.
-A reliable data integration system will help the company leverage the data pouring into the system from across sources on a daily basis.
+A reliable data integration system will help the company leverage the data pouring into the system from across sources daily.